stirby/coder-templates/oci-linux-ephemeral/README.md

 ---

 # oci-ubuntu-ephemeral
 This template allows developers to provision ephemeral workspaces on Oracle Cloud.
 The user's home directory at `/home/<user>/`  persists as an [oci_core_volume](https://registry.terraform.io/providers/oracle/oci/latest/docs/resources/core_volume.html) for each instance.
-Software can be added through a startup script the in the cloud config file.
+Software can be added through a startup script in the cloud config file.

 ## Authentication
 This template uses [API Key Authentication](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformproviderconfiguration.htm#APIKeyAuth); other methods can be found in the OCI docs.
 Before connecting, the following Terraform variables need to be set: